lennytmp/spaceships/README.md

 ## Features

+* The more controls the player has - the slower the battle
 * Crew member control over the ship
 * Teleport to use crew to attack another ship
 * Engines to be able to escape the fight